 - What about their employment, did they leave you with enough to get by?

 - What about their FERS Survivor Benefits?
 Will that be enough?

 This is the exact moment that you as the survivor need to enter into the Decision Free Zone.

 After a significant loss, no big decisions should be decided upon in the first twelve months.
 That is what the decision free zone is.

 You may be thinking, “but I need to…”

 There is an urgency that you need to “do” things after you lose a spouse.
 As Financial Planners, we are aggressive about ensuring our Federal Employee clients know that after a tremendous loss, they need to enter the decision free zone whenever possible.

 You need to allow yourself to experience loss; to grieve.
 That is what you “need to do”.
 However, you do not need to make permanent financial decisions after losing a Federal Employee spouse.

 No decisions that are irreversible.
-Do not sell the house, purge your home of your deceased loved one’s belongings or make any other decisions that you will not be able to take back later.
+Do not sell the house or purge your home of your deceased loved one’s belongings.
+Do not make any other decisions that you will not be able to take back later.

 Many times we visit with our clients who have very well intentioned friends or family members staying with them after the loss of their spouse so that they are not alone.
 Those friends and family members want to be of use so they offer to help in ways that they think are useful: like cleaning out your deceased spouses clothing from the dresser and closet.